SvenMichaelKlose/tre/README.md

 NOT IMPLEMENTED YET:
 Tré also lets you make your own argument definitions.
-To roll your own basically end them with a syntax-violating closing round
+To roll your own basically end them with a closing parenthesis:
-bracket:

 ```lisp
 [body]              #'((_) body)